nadegeguiglielmoni/GraphUnzip/README.md

   -l LONGREADS, --longreads LONGREADS
                         Long reads mapped to the GFA with GraphAligner (GAF format)
-  --exhaustive          Removes all links not found in the GAF file -M MINIMUM_MATCH, --minimum_match MINIMUM_MATCH
+  --exhaustive          Removes all links not found in the GAF file (if GAF file provided) -M MINIMUM_MATCH, --minimum_match MINIMUM_MATCH
-                        Filters out alignments with a minimum match identity < minimum-match [default: 0]
-  -w, --whole_match 	Filters out alignments that do not extend over the
-                        whole length of the read
-  -d, --debug		Debug mode
+                        Filters out alignments with a minimum match identity < minimum-match [default: 0] (if GAF file provided) -w, --whole_match 	Filters out alignments that do not extend over the whole length of the read (if GAF file provided) -d, --debug		Debug mode

 ```